jspreadsheet/pro/readme.md

-# Jspreasheet Pro v9: The JavaScript spreadsheet
+# Jspreasheet Pro: The JavaScript spreadsheet

 <b>Jexcel</b> has been renamed to <b>Jspreadsheet</b>